ruiyichee/SUTD-App-Store/ANGULAR2.md

 Framework Architecture | MVVM + Modular system through Component Architecture | VM and component architecture | VM and component architecture

 ## Benefits of Angular 2
 Since its launched last year, the popularity of Angular 2 has picked up amongst developers involved in the open source JavaScript Frameworks.
-Below table briefly outlines the main benefits of Angular 2:
+Below table briefly outlines the main benefits of Angular 2, many of which are obtained from the [Angular 2 website](https://angular.io/features):

 Features | Benefits
 --- | ---